smartdevicelink/sdl_evolution/proposals/0149-mt-registration-limitation.md

 ; REMOTE_CONTROL =
 ; "NONE" applies to apps that don't specify any AppHMIType ; NONE =

+[LowBandwidthTransportResumptionLevel]
+; The HMI Level that an app will resume to if no high bandwidth connection is active.
+; High bandwidth connections for each app type are defined under "TransportRequiredForResumption" ; section.
+; Possible values: NONE, BACKGROUND, LIMITED and FULL ; this is for NAVIGATION apps NavigationLowBandwidthResumptionLevel = LIMITED
+; this is for PROJECTION apps ProjectionLowBandwidthResumptionLevel = NONE
+; this is for apps who declare themselves as media apps.
+(Don't be confused with AppHMIType=MEDIA.)
+MediaLowBandwidthResumptionLevel = FULL
 ```

-The example shown in the smartDeviceLink.ini above indicates that `NAVIGATION` and `PROJECTION` apps require either Wi-Fi or USB transports to enable resumption.
-Which means, when they are connected only with Bluetooth transport, their HMILevels are kept in NONE and they are put in NOT\_AUDIBLE state.
+In the example shown above, the first section indicates that `NAVIGATION` and `PROJECTION` apps require either Wi-Fi or USB transports to fully enable resumption (i.e. resuming into FULL level).
+If the apps are connected only with Bluetooth transport, then the behavior is defined in the next section.
 Other AppHMITypes do not have restriction, so resumption will always be enabled for them.

 Resumption for an app with an AppHMIType should always be enabled if the AppHMIType is not listed in the section of the smartDeviceLink.ini file.
 This is to keep compatibility with existing file.